Sigmoid Function: Derivative and Working Mechanism

 Derivative of the Sigmoid Function

 In neural networks, the weights and biases are assigned randomly in the initial stages, and the weights and biases get updated during the backpropagation in the network.
-Here while performing the backpropagation, the derivatives are calculated.
-Also, the derivative of the activation function is calculated.
+During backpropagation, the algorithm calculates the derivatives, including the derivative of the activation function.
 The sigmoid function is the only activation function which haves its own function in its derivative.

 Let’s try to derive the same.